Accounting and the Public Interest

 To read the latest Editor Report, click the DOI link below:

 Journal Information Packet Citation: American Accounting Association.
-2018.
-Current Issues in Auditing Journal Information Packet.
-Copyright 2018, American Accounting Association.
+2019.
+Accounting and the Public Interest Journal Information Packet.
+Copyright 2019, American Accounting Association.

 Features and Information